 So now you know how the 504 error appears, let’s go ahead and understand the possible reasons behind it.

 What Are The Causes Of QuickBooks Gateway Error?

 QuickBooks Gateway error is amongst one of the most frustrating HTTP status codes that you may come across.
 It’s because it indicates what happened to your website, but doesn’t tell why it happened.
-Below, we have listed some of the common causes behind.
+If you want to know what is the reason for 504 gateway timeout.
+Below, we have listed some of the common causes.

 - Server Connectivity Issues

 - DNS Changes

 If you received status code 504 from server: gateway time-out.
 Here, we have mentioned some of the common solutions by following which you would surely be able to resolve 504 Gateway Time-out error:

 Solution 1: Try Reloading the Webpage